spacepy/dbprocessing/docs/developer/github.rst

-The "webhooks" repository setting on GitHub controls the triggering of CircleCI; this is set to "Let me select individual events" and we have just "Pull requests", "Pushes" and "Releases" selected.
-(This was the default setup; normally only PRs matter, as we don't do pushes without PR, and we don't do CircleCI processing of releases.)
+The "webhooks" repository setting on GitHub controls the triggering of CircleCI; this is set to "Let me select individual events" and we have just "Pull requests" selected.
+Otherwise CircleCI will build when a PR is opened (the "Pull requests" selection) *and* when it's merged (since this manifests as a push to the repository.)
 This is also where a hook can be re-delivered to CircleCI (triggering processing again) if the build never happened on CircleCI (the build can also be restarted on CircleCI if it has already run.)